dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 >
 > <cite>[Nick Szabo](https://web.archive.org/web/20140406003811/http://szabo.best.vwh.net/bitgold.html)</cite>

-The intended purpose of bit gold isn\'t the only thing that will be familiar to bitcoiners today.
+The intended purpose of bit gold isn't the only thing that will be familiar to bitcoiners today.
 The way the system was supposed to work will be familiar as well.
 Granted, there are some crucial differences, but the basic idea is eerily similar.